What is BETTING EXCHANGE?

 Betting Exchange - FAQ:

-The main advantage to using a betting exchange is that you can shop around and find extra value compared to traditional bookmakers.
+The main advantage for using a betting exchange is that you can shop around and find extra value compared to traditional bookmakers.

 Most sports are covered on the betting exchange but the likes of horse racing and football are most popular of all.

-Research thoroughly before placing a bet on the betting exchange – it is a relatively simple concept to understand.
+Research thoroughly before placing a bet on the betting exchange.
 There are a number of betting exchange options available and you should shop around before committing to any particular platform.